mirfan899/CTTS/README.md

 ### 1. Generate HTS Label by wav and text
 * Usage: Run `python src/mtts.py txtfile wav_directory_path output_directory_path` (Absolute path or relative path) Then you will get HTS label, if you have your own acoustic model trained by monthreal-forced-aligner, add`-a your_acoustic_model.zip`, otherwise, this project use thchs30.zip acoustic model as default
-* Attention: Currently only support Chinese Character, txt should not have any Arabia number or English alphabet(不可包含阿拉伯数字和英文字符)
+* Attention: Currently only support Chinese Character, txt should not have any Arabia number or English alphabet

 **txtfile example**
 ```